Dumboiroy/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given name does not exist.
+The given attribute to specify the client does not exist.

     * 3a1.
 HeartLink shows an error message.

       Use case resumes at step 2.

 * 3b.
-The updated name/phone number/email already exists.
+The updated attribute already exists.

     * 3b1.
 HeartLink shows an error message.